Behind the Booking Flow: A Small Sliver of a Big Redesign

 This phase let us test layouts, flows, and interactions with low effort — so we could see what worked, what didn’t, and what was worth pushing further.

 We eliminated a lot of concepts early on, but wireframing also gave us space to play.
 One of my favorite “wacky” experiments: adding a few animal icons into the traveler information screens.
-They were meant to be tiny moments of delight — they didn’t last long, but they did make us smile
+They were meant to be tiny moments of delight.
+They didn’t last long, but they did make us smile

-Iterating — And Learning When It Didn’t Work
+Iterating — And Learning When It Didn’t Work:

 At one point, we ended up with an iteration that just didn’t hold up.
-The flow looked fine at first glance, but the UI lacked strong usability, some heuristics were off, and the color palette — especially the blue headers — felt inconsistent and disconnected from our original intent.
+The flow looked fine at first glance, but the UI lacked strong usability, some heuristics were off, and the color palette, especially the blue headers, felt inconsistent and disconnected from our original intent.

-This version taught us a lot about sticking to good usability and staying true to clear design decisions — even with a lot of input.
+This version taught us a lot about sticking to good usability and staying true to clear design decisions, even with a lot of input.

-Final Refinements — One Small Change, Big Impact
+Final Refinements — One Small Change, Big Impact:

 After going back to the drawing board, I had an idea that helped push us toward a much cleaner, more usable UI: